riskirills66/archdotfiles/README.md

 - **qt5-wayland / qt6-wayland**: Enables Wayland support for applications using Qt5 and Qt6 frameworks.
 - **polkit-kde-agent**: A PolicyKit authentication agent for managing administrative actions.
 - **grim**: A screenshot utility for Wayland.
+- **systemd**: Systemd is a system and service manager for Linux, responsible for initializing the system, managing services, and handling various system tasks like process supervision and logging.
 - **noto-fonts / noto-fonts-cjk**: High-quality fonts with support for multiple languages, including Chinese, Japanese, and Korean (CJK).
 - **ttf-fira-code**: A font with programming ligatures designed for developers.
 - **pipewire**: A modern multimedia framework for handling audio and video streams.